-The Ballarat International Foto Biennale is thrilled to present our inaugural GradFoto 2020.
+The Ballarat International Foto Biennale is thrilled to present GradFoto 2021.
 This award celebrates the artistic excellence of graduating students, open to emerging contemporary artists from selected institutions whose artistic practice includes photography.
-GradFoto 2020 will showcase the high calibre of photographic work by up and coming graduates to new audiences across Australia and beyond, creating connections for them as they begin their artistic careers.
+Following its inaugural launch in 2020, GradFoto 2021 will continue to showcase the high calibre of photographic work by up and coming graduates to new audiences across Australia and beyond, creating connections for them as they begin their artistic careers.

-All applicants will have their submissions reviewed by a carefully selected judging panel.
-Up to 20 finalists will be selected and have their work exhibited online in the GradFoto 2020 exhibition.
+All applicants will have their submissions reviewed by a distinguished judging panel.
+Up to 20 finalists will be selected and have their work exhibited online in the GradFoto 2021 Exhibition.
 Judges will award one cash prize of AUD $500 to the overall winner.
-Another finalist will be awarded one cash prize of AUD $200 for the People’s Choice Award, as voted by the public throughout the GradFoto 2020 exhibition.
+Another finalist will be awarded one cash prize of AUD $200 for the People’s Choice Award, as voted by the public throughout the GradFoto 2021 Exhibition.

-All graduating students from the following institutions are eligible to apply:
+All graduating students from the following institutions in 2021 are eligible to apply:

 - Charles Sturt University